withastro/docs/src/pages/en/guides/imports.md

 You can import file types which aren't natively supported by Astro.
 There are many **Vite** and compatible **Rollup** plugins you can use.
 Learn where to find the plugins you need in the [Finding Plugins](https://vitejs.dev/guide/using-plugins.html#finding-plugins) section of Vite Documentation.

+### Example: YAML support

-For example, the YAML data format isn't natively supported by Astro, but you can add support for it by using a compatible Rollup plugin:
+The YAML (`.yml`) data format isn't natively supported by Astro, but you can add support for it by using a compatible Rollup plugin:

 1. Install `@rollup/plugin-yaml`: